Customer service managers work across many industries, ensuring customer satisfaction, managing teams and meeting targets

 As a customer service manager, you'll make sure that the needs of customers are being met or exceeded.
 Your aim is to provide and promote excellent customer service throughout the organisation you work for.
 You'll manage the customer service team, making sure that service standards are being met and problems are resolved.

-They may work at various levels, from head office to the front end of the business and in most cases will be:
+You may work at various levels, from head office to the front end of the business, and in most cases will be:

-- helping to develop and implement a customer service policy for an entire organisation;
+- helping to develop and implement customer service policies in an organisation

-- managing a team of customer services staff;
+- managing a team of customer service staff

 - handling face-to-face enquiries from customers.

 Types of customer service manager

 Roles vary widely and job titles in customer service management include: